How to get from Cancun to Cozumel

 Plan to take an early ferry so you have plenty of time to either drive around the island, head to a beach club, or go out snorkeling or scuba diving.

-As a plus, in the summer months when there is the possibility for seaweed on Cancun beaches, the Cozumel west side is usually seaweed free.
+As a plus, in the summer months when there is the possibility of seaweed on Cancun beaches, the Cozumel west side is usually seaweed-free.

-Due to the wind direction, the west side beach clubs and beaches are spared the sargassum.
+Due to the wind direction, the west side beaches and beach clubs are spared from sargassum.
 If you are in Cancun during seaweed season, you can find clean beaches in Cozumel.

 Is Cozumel safe for visitors?